 This is aimed at students who have a vocational emphasis in their subject choices.
 The decision to follow the LCVP route will only be taken when subject choices have been made.
-It involves students taking an additional subject and is an ideal course for students who will be taking around 3 to 5 Higher Level subjects in their Leaving Cert.
+It is an ideal course for students who will be taking around 3 to 5 Higher Level subjects in their Leaving Cert.
 The LCVP programme combines the academic strengths of the Leaving Cert with a new and dynamic focus on self directed learning, enterprise, work and the community.